Mithreindeir/Reverset/README.md

 # Reverset
 Reverset is a reverse engineering, and binary analysis tool.
-It currently includes an x86 disassembler, a partial elf parser, and the beginning of a decompiler.
-Abandoned
+Currently includes elf parser and partial x86 disassembler.
+Currently the disassembler supports around 200 x86 instructions, but still a work in development.
+##Building
+gcc -o reverset *.c
+##Usage
+./reverset file